-AP Top 25 Takeaways: Ohio State fumbles its case for No. 1
+AP Top 25 Takeaways: Race for No. 1; Ducks drag Pac-12 down

 The Tigers, Buckeyes and Tigers are all firmly in control of their path to the postseason.

 Without a chance to beat any highly ranked opponents, Clemson looks locked into No. 3 with LSU and Ohio State competing for No. 1.
 The fourth spot?
 If form holds, that could be Alabama without Tua Tagovailoa.
-The Pac-12 champion, either Oregon or Utah.
+Or No. 7 Utah, as a one-loss Pac-12 champion.
 Maybe Oklahoma or Baylor out of the Big 12.

 All of those would be a preferable matchup to facing Clemson.
 Rag on the strength of the Atlantic Coast Conference all you want.
 It is deserved.
 But Clemson is still a monster, with Trevor Lawrence looking more and more like the player who cut up Notre Dame and Alabama in the playoff last year.